davideferre/owl/README.md

 app.mount(document.body);
 ```

-Note that the counter component is made reactive with the [`useState` hook](doc/hooks.md#usestate).
+Note that the counter component is made reactive with the [`useState`](doc/hooks.md#usestate)
+hook.
 More interesting examples can be found on the
 [playground](https://odoo.github.io/owl/playground) application.

-## OWL's Design Principles
+## Design Principles

 OWL is designed to be used in highly dynamic applications where changing
 requirements are common and code needs to be maintained by large teams.